MicrosoftDocs/connected-spaces/articles/known-issues.md

 ## When I connect a camera and configure a skill, screen items aren't rendering properly

 The minimum resolution required for Dynamics 365 Connected Spaces is 1024 x 1366.
-If you use a device that has a lower resolution, screen items (scroll bars and buttons, for example) may not render properly.
+If you use a device that has a lower resolution (for example, a mobile phone), screen items (scroll bars and buttons, for example) may not render properly.
+Apple iPad Pros have a screen resolution of 1024 x 1366.

 ## I can’t turn the Save video data to the cloud setting to Off because the setting is disabled